CSS Colors

 Allows for easier theme changes.
 Altering the lightness or saturation while keeping the hue can give a different feel to a design while remaining consistent.
 Easier to understand in terms of human perception.
 Adjusting saturation and lightness can be more intuitive than tweaking RGB values.

-HSLA Values
+HSLA Values (HSL + Alpha)

 Like RGBA, HSLA includes an alpha value for opacity.
+HSLA combines the readability of HSL with transparency control.

 button {